Sailing in the Mediterranean - Explore the best sailing destinations

 When sailing around the Mediterranean Sea you can find this little spot suspended in time.
 The local enchant is amazing for visitors and the Ligurian families that founded the village in the 18th Century still embellish landscapes and tiny streets.
 It is a pearl waiting for you to find it.

-Sicily is the largest island in the whole of the Mediterranean Sea.
+Sicily is the largest island in the whole of the Mediterranean Sea and is one of the best sailing destinations in the world.

 Sailing in the Mediterranean Sea and not hitting what used to be the largest city of the old world is crazy.
 Syracuse is an awesome destination to lower the anchor and enjoy one of the best views of timeless beauty you can experience in the Mediterranean Sea.